jgalfaro/mirrored-tbridge-modbus/README.md

 	1. with Eclipse, compile and launch "ControlCenter"

-FAQ :
-* How to change IP address/range
+* How to change the IP address/network

 	1. Login on EV3 :
 		# ssh root@10.0.1.1